-The light-4j is aiming microservices, and it has to be high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
-It is based on Undertow Core Http server and depending on minimum third-party libraries.
+The light-4j is aimed towards microservices, and therefore has to achieve high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
+It is based on Undertow Core Http server and depends on minimum third-party libraries.

 The topics here are architectural considerations.
 In a nutshell, architecture is a type of design where the focus is quality attributes and wide(er) scope whereas design focuses on functional requirements and more localized concerns.
 There is another design section for detail-oriented decisions.

 Here is a list of architecture decisions for the platform:

 Designed for microservices that can be dockerized and deployed within containers.

 Based on pure HTTP without JavaEE as it has too many problems and is declining.

 Security first design with OAuth2 integration and distributed verification with the embedded distributed gateway.

 How to handle distributed [transactions] in microservices.

 All components are designed as plugins and the framework is easy to be extended and customized.

 Can be integrated with existing applications to protect investment over the years for your organization.

 Service logs will be aggregated with ElasticSearch, LogStash and Kibana with monitoring and alerting.

 Built-in CorrelationId and TraceabilityId to trace service to service calls in aggregated logs.

 Designed for scalability so that you can have thousands of instances running at the same time.